 - Michael Jordan played Game 5 of the 1997 NBA Finals with what was either the flu or food poisoning.
 Whatever the exact ailment, he could barely move the morning of the game, dragged himself out of bed at 5:30 PM that evening, an hour and a half before tip off, played 44 minutes, scored 38 points in a very close game, before needing his teammate, Scottie Pippen, to basically carry him off of the court after the final buzzer.

 - Real life music example: Yoshiki in the March 28, 2008 X Japan reunion concert.
-He tries to play the full set of the show that he played 11 years before, despite years away from drumming and serious injuries to his neck and back from his career as a drummer.
+He tries to play the full set of the show that he played 11 years before, despite years away from drumming in concerts and serious injuries to his neck and back from his career as a drummer.
 He collapsed on his drums halfway through the last song Art of Life.
 He would have major neck surgery the next year in a successful bid to save his ability to play drums (and a somewhat less successful one to spare his health), and recovered to do another two tours - which were also examples of this trope, though he had no on-stage collapses, due to ongoing health issues.
 Nevertheless, he's planning yet another tour...